This Is What Healthy Eating Is Really About

 Let’s take a look at just a couple of simple examples.

-White, processed bread gives our body some energy, but sends 2 messages: 1/ the sugar contained in the bread triggers insulin and tells the body to store excess carbohydrates as fat; and 2/ not enough nutrients means the body is hungry for more, and we’ll want to eat more.
-Over time, this will mean weight gain and maybe even diabetes.
+White, processed bread gives our body some energy, but sends 2 messages: 1) the sugar contained in the bread triggers insulin and tells the body to store excess carbohydrates as fat; and 2) not enough nutrients means the body is hungry for more, and we’ll want to eat more.
+Over time, this will mean weight gain and maybe even diabetes for some people.

-Vegetable oils send highly oxidized polyunsaturated fats to our cells, contributing to making us sick.
+Vegetable oils, especially when they are used in frying, send highly oxidized polyunsaturated fats to our cells, contributing to making us sick.
 As research has shown in the late 1990s, “a high polyunsaturated fatty acid n-6 content and high n-6/n-3 ratio in dietary fats [are] atherogenic and diabetogenic”, which means that this can cause clogged arteries and atherosclerosis as well as diabetes.

 Eating fake, highly processed, altered foods sends the wrong message to our body, and prevents us from being healthy.